Top 5 Carrot Growing Stages You Need to Know for Success

 Watching the seeds grow is exciting.
 They usually start to sprout in 14-21 days.
 This is the start of a great carrot crop.
 Keeping the soil just right during this time is crucial.
 Too dry or too wet can hurt the seeds and the plants.

 As the carrots grow, keeping the soil right is still key.
 Not enough water slows them down, and too much can cause problems.
 Also, weeding gently helps them grow strong.
-It’s best to leave about 2-3 inches between each carrot for the best results.
+For the best results, leave about 2-3 inches between each carrot.

 Growth StageDurationRequired Conditions